Services & Policies

 Textbooks: Student editions of textbooks required for courses may be purchased for the library’s collection at the request of an instructor or at the discretion of the librarians.
 Donated textbooks which are desk or review copies or instructor’s editions must include the written permission of the publisher allowing those books to be added to and circulated from the libraries’ collections, in accordance with the First Sale Doctrine (see: http://www.copyright.com/content/cc3/en/toolbar/education/get-the-facts/exceptions_and_limitations.html -- scroll down to the bottom of the page).

 Students and members of the faculty are welcome to use the Utica Campus Library’s group study rooms.
 The study rooms are intended for academic purposes and are available on a first-come, first-served basis.
 For the larger rooms, priority is given to study groups of two or more people.
 We also have a Quiet Study area for students seeking a quiet place to study and complete assignments and large tables for group study.

 The Libraries offer a variety of services, which include printing, photocopying and scanning.
 Each of these services is self-serve, but staff members are available for assistance.

 Each library has a computer lab with black-and-white printers for printing on letter-sized pages, free of charge.

 The Libraries have photocopiers available that copy single-sided, black-and-white only.
-Copies cost $.15 a page and payment is accepted in coins and single dollar bills, or by purchasing a Vendacard for $1 ($.70 cash value), which reduces each copy to $.12 1/2 per page.
+Copies cost $.10 a page and payment is accepted in coins and dollar bills.

 A scanner is located in the Reference area, behind the Reference desk, in the Utica Campus Library.
 Scanned images can be printed (black and white) or saved to a flash drive or MVCC account as a PDF or JPEG document.
 Instructions are available and the Reference Librarian can assist with using the scanner.